Ziad Fazah

-Ziad Youssef Fazah (زياد فصاح; born 10 June 1954) is an alleged Liberian-born Lebanese polyglot.
-Fazah has falsely claimed to speak 59 languages and maintains that he has proved this in several public appearances in which he supposedly communicated with native speakers of a large number of foreign languages.
-According to Fazah, a Greek Orthodox, his abilities to learn languages are a gift bestowed to him by God.
-He currently lives in Porto Alegre, Brazil.
+Ziad Youssef Fazah (زياد فصاح; born 10 June 1954) is a Liberian-born Lebanese alleged hyperpolyglot.
+Fazah has claimed to speak 59 languages and maintains that he has proved this in several public appearances in which he supposedly communicated with native speakers of a large number of foreign languages.
+Fazah spoke Arabic at home and learned French and English in school.
+Fazah decided to study languages after encountering Armenians in Lebanon and learning Armenian.
+He currently lives in Brazil, having lived there since 1971.

 The Guinness Book of World Records, up to the 1998 edition, listed Fazah as being able to speak and read 58 languages, citing a live interview in Athens, Greece in July 1991, but has since removed his name from any language-linked records.

 Polyglot claims

 Ziad Fazah has claimed that he can speak, read, write and understand the following languages:

-However, he stated in 2015 that at the time he could only fluently speak fifteen of those languages without preparing himself, which were Arabic, French, English, German, Spanish, Italian, Portuguese, Russian, Polish, Norwegian, Danish, Hebrew, Chinese, Swedish and Croatian.
+Ziad is also proficient with reading and writing in Latin, but does not speak it.